Broker Check

 4. A Medigap policy only covers one person.
 If you and your spouse both want Medigap coverage, you'll each have to buy separate policies.

-5. You can buy a Medigap policy from any insurance company that's licensed in your state to sell one.
+5. You can buy a Medigap policy from any insurance company or agent that is licensed in your state to sell Medigap Policies.

 6. Any standardized Medigap policy is guaranteed renewable, even if you have health problems.
-This means the insurance company can't cancel your Medigap policy as long as you pay the premiums.
+This means the insurance company can't cancel your Medigap policy, as long as you pay the premiums.

-Stage 2: Initial Coverage
+Stage 2: Initial Coverage Stage

-Stage 4: Catastrophic Coverage
+Stage 3: Catastrophic Coverage Phase

 Do you need help enrolling, want a free quote, or have a question?